 By 1973, when Frank moved to Mabou, Nova Scotia, he had returned to making photographs, but now they expressed a more personal, filmic sensibility.
 His work increasingly featured multiple frames in a single image, roughly spliced together with urgent, plaintive, halting words scrawled across them—a cry to connect both text and image in reading this autobiography.
 These works have no allegiance to any particular process, format, or method; they combine Polaroids, 35mm negatives, collage, photomontage, stenciling, handwriting, scratching, and splicing.
 The artist’s decision to reveal so much personal history—from the death of his daughter Andrea to his own hospitalization—seems to have required that these difficulties find a physical parallel in the finished objects.
 At heart, Frank’s work has never been about news or history, but rather the individual human experience.

-Introduction by Kelly Sidley, Curatorial Assistant, Photography Department, 2016
+Kelly Sidley, Curatorial Assistant, Photography Department, 2016